Preheat the oven to 350°F. Butter and flour a bundt pan or liberally spray with baking spray. Sprinkle pecans evenly on bottom. Set aside.

 Once cooled, cover and chill for at least 1 day.
 The rum flavor mellows the longer this cake proofs.

 You may also make this cake using buttered rum flavoring in place of alcohol.
-When doing so, use 1-2 tsp in the cake.
-For the glaze, use 1-2 tsp in place of rum.
+When doing so, use 1-2 teaspoon in the cake.
+For the glaze, use 1-2 teaspoon in place of rum.